joaohenggeler/3d-scenes/README.md

-# 3D Renders
+# 3D Scenes

-A collection of 3D renders created using [POV-Ray](https://www.povray.org/).
+A collection of 3D scenes created using [POV-Ray](https://www.povray.org/).

 The individual rendered frames are not included for the animations.
 Use the `BuildVideo.bat` batch file to generate a video after rendering every frame using POV-Ray.
 This script assumes that [`ffmpeg`](https://www.ffmpeg.org/) exists in the PATH.